noxjs/noxjs/README.md

 }); // creates App.Home
 ```

-It dinamically creates your namespaces, respecting the preivous ones methods.
+It dinamically creates your namespaces, respecting the previous ones already created.

 So you will have both `App.foo` and `App.Home`